1. Home

 Indiana

 The House Enrolled Act 1196 fortified solar access laws in Indiana, allowing residents to petition HOAs attempting to deny installations.
-While HOAs in Indiana “may prohibit the installation, use, or removal of a solar energy system under certain circumstances,” the 2022 bill limits these circumstances to 10 sensible reasons such as threats to public safety or if panels are not flush with the roof angle.
+While HOAs in Indiana “may prohibit the installation, use, or removal of a solar energy system under certain circumstances,” the 2022 bill limits these circumstances and creates a process for homeowners to appeal.

 Iowa